mattiasgeniar/varnish-4.0-configuration-templates/README.md

 ## Varnish Configuration Templates (boilerplate)

+### 🚀 Need help implementing Varnish?

+I'm available [for consultancy](https://ma.ttias.be/consultancy/) if you're struggling with implementing Varnish and speeding up your site.
+Don't be afraid to [reach out!](https://ma.ttias.be/consultancy/)

 ### Installation

 You can use the configuration templates found in this repository to quickly get started with a complete Varnish configuration that offers support for most functionality.
 Start of by looking into "default.vcl" and taking the bits you need, copy it to your own default.vcl.